PCSX2/pcsx2/README.md

 This is a fork of https://github.com/DocSkellington/pcsx2-1.4.0-rr which itself is a fork of https://github.com/pocokhc/pcsx2-1.4.0-rr, which itself is based off the original [pcsx2-rr](<https://code.google.com/archive/p/pcsx2-rr/>).
 However, since the content has changed a lot and simple merging can not be done, the source code has changed considerably from this original version.

 ## About
-Some of this README may be inaccurate as it is based of a japanese translation.
+This work tries to bring TAS tools to the latest version of the PCSX2 emulator.
-Having the code-base for the TAS emulator here is ideal, as it is now very easy to bring in any bugfixes upstream from the main pcsx2 repo.
+If you have other ideas (or if you find bugs), don't hesitate to open an issue (or write a post in TASVideos' forum).

-If you have other ideas (or if find bugs), don't hesitate to open an issue (or write a post in TASVideos' forum).
+If you would like to make an improvement to the project, don't hesitate to follow the dev-build steps mentioned later on in this readme, and submit a pull request.

 Have fun while creating TAS! :D

 ## Video Examples
 Here is a simple tutorial on getting started with PCSX2-rr, note that keybindings may have changed!
 * [Video Tutorial](https://www.youtube.com/watch?v=1rgJ3jowxIo)

 Here are some TAS examples (made with the original pcsx2-rr v.1):
 * [TAS of Chulip part0 (WIP) pcsx2-1.4.0-rr (nicovideo)](http://www.nicovideo.jp/watch/sm30385451)
 * [TAS of Chulip part0 (WIP) pcsx2-1.4.0-rr (youtube)](https://youtu.be/Ib2MnRfCCzc)